ananthakrishna7/ASC-Pico-Iot-Board/README.md

 It is a flexible platform and can be programmed in MicroPython, or using C/C++.
 Hence, it also serves as an effective learning tool

+The ASC Pico IoT Board addresses a few issues of the Raspbery Pi Pico:
+- Lack of 5V out
+- Lack of headers to connect jumper wires to the board

 ## Compilation Instructions
 1. Install CMake, and the GCC ARM compiler.
-On Ubuntu, the command is a follows:
+On Ubuntu, the command is as follows:
 ```bash
 sudo apt-get update
 sudo apt-get install cmake gcc-arm-none-eabi libnewlib-arm-none-eabi build-essential libstdc++-arm-none-eabi-newlib